Córdoba, Argentina: Urban structure

-The use of the city soil is regulated by the municipality, which determines and destines 26,177 hectares to urban area (40.24%), 12,267 hectares to the industrial dominant area (21.3%), 16,404 hectares to rural area dominant (28.45%) and 5,750 hectares to other uses as military proposes, or institutional spaces (9.98%) of the total area of the city.
+The use of the city land is regulated by the municipality, which consists of approximately 26,177 hectares of urban area (40.24%), 12,267 hectares of industrially dominant area (21.3%), 16,404 hectares of rural area (28.45%) and 5,750 hectares for other uses such as military purposes or institutional spaces (9.98%) of the total area of the city.

-Green spaces include different types of spaces, from squares, small squares, up to urban, green linear parks of different scales as the river Suquia, bicycle pathways and highways).
-The surface supported by the Municipality of Córdoba in character of green Urban adds approximately 1645 hectares.
+Green spaces include different types of spaces, from small squares, up to urban, green linear parks of different scales as the river Suquia, bicycle pathways and highways.
+The surface area of green spaces supported by the Municipality of Córdoba adds up to approximately 1645 hectares.

 The historical centre is shaped by quadrangular blocks of some hundred thirty meters of side.
 The disposition of the neighborhoods and principal avenues is radial.
-From the city centre district large avenues that lead to the most peripheral neighborhoods are born.
-In conformity with the demographic growth the city has expanded principally to the northwest and to the southeast, following the trace of the National Route 9.
+From the city centre district large avenues lead out to the most peripheral neighborhoods.
+In conformity with demographic growth, the city has expanded principally to the northwest and to the southeast, following the trace of the National Route 9.

-The governor, Juan Schiaretti, finalized the Circunvalaciónon 6 July 2019, by building the last 2,8 km from La Cañanada to Fuerza Aerea.
+The governor, Juan Schiaretti, finalized the Circunvalaciónon on 6 July 2019, with completing the building of the last 2,8 km of the route from La Cañanada to Fuerza Aerea.
 This ended the construction of the 47 km long ring road motorway, which takes almost 34 minutes to complete.

 Districts

 Córdoba is home to one of the most important financial districts in South America.
 The district is home to the Bank of Córdoba and other private banking institutions.
 Sightseeing places include San Martín Square, the Jesuit Block (declared UNESCO World Heritage Site) and the Genaro Pérez Museum.
 The streets mostly follow a regular checkerboard pattern, and the main thoroughfares are Vélez Sarsfield, Colón, General Paz, Dean Funes Avenue, and 27 April Street.
-The point of origin of the city is the San Martin Square, surrounded by the Municipality and Central Post Office.
+The point of origin of the city is San Martin Square, surrounded by the Municipality and Central Post Office.

-Downtown Córdoba is home of large shopping malls, notably Patio Olmos.
+Downtown Córdoba is home to large shopping malls, notably Patio Olmos.
 This mall is the result of a massive regeneration effort, recycling and refurbishing the west side old warehouses into elegant offices and commercial centres.
 An important cultural point of interest is the Palacio Ferreyra, a mansion built in 1916 based on plans by the French architect, Ernest Sanson.
 The Ferreyra palace was converted into the Evita Perón Museum of Fine Arts (the city's second) in 2007.
 Located at the corner of Hipólito Yrigoyen and Chacabuco Avenues, it has now been restored and adapted to house the city's principal art gallery.

 New Córdoba has a number of important avenues such as Yrigoyen and Vélez Sarsfield.
 Most of the university students in this growing city live in this neighbourhood, and a recent construction boom has been transforming this upscale area into the fastest-growing section in the city.